For New VMU Students: the “Sharing is Caring” Event is Back!

 Your lifetime adventure can start now.
 With VMU Agriculture Academy.

-Autumn Intake 2024/2025 study programmes:
+Application is open for Autumn Intake 2024/2025 study programmes:

 Information about Application and Admission Procedures